marcam-fs/CS330Project/README.md

 REPRODUCTION
 In order to reproduce the project, please do the following:
-    - Download the following files into a single directory: main.cpp, marcamOS.h, and marcamOS.cpp.
+    - Download the following files into a single directory main.cpp marcamOS.h marcamOS.cpp.
     - Once done, open a terminal and change into this directory.
     - Compile the C++ files
         g++ -c main.cpp